AlexandreDecan/portion/README.md

 ```

 The `apply` method is very powerful when used in combination with `replace`.
-Because the latter allows functions to be passed as parameters and can ignore infinities, it can be
+Because the latter allows functions to be passed as parameters and ignores infinities by default, it can be
-conveniently used to transform intervals in presence of infinities.
+conveniently used to transform (disjunction of) intervals in presence of infinities.

 ```python
 >>> i = P.openclosed(-P.inf, 0) | P.closed(3, 4) | P.closedopen(8, P.inf)